 Maximum prison sentence of 3 years or a $250,000 ($500,000 for corporations) or both, plus prosecution costs.

-The “Streamlined” OVDP program has a penalty of 5% of the maximum aggregate bank account balance during the disclosure years.
+The 2014 OVDP (Offshore Voluntary Disclosure Program) carries a 27.5% penalty on undisclosed assets; 50% penalty if your bank is on the IRS’ “bad bank” list.
+However, the “Streamlined” OVDP program has a penalty of 5% of the maximum aggregate bank account balance during the disclosure years.

-For both of these programs, these penalties are only applicable if the taxpayer begins the program before examination or audit.
-If the taxpayer is audited and found to have undisclosed foreign assets or bank accounts, the penalties are severe!
+For both of these programs, the above penalties only apply to taxpayers who start the program voluntarily.
+If the IRS audits a taxpayer and unearths undisclosed foreign assets or bank accounts, the penalties are severe!
 For undisclosed bank accounts, the typical penalty is $10,000 per year per account.

-There is a word of caution to partners and partnerships.
 The 2015 Bipartisan Budget Act can affect partnerships starting in the 2018 tax year.
-Partnership tax deficiencies will then be assessed at the partnership level.
+At that time, authorities will asses tax deficiencies at the partnership level.

-Liabilities for any penalties will be determined also at the partnership level, rather than with each partner, as was previously the case.
-Unless the partnership elects to pass the adjustments through to its partners, the partnership itself is liable for any penalties.
+Liabilities for any penalties will be determined also at the partnership level, rather than individually, as was previously the case.
+Unless the partnership elects to pass the adjustments through to its partners, the partnership itself is liable for penalties.

-The implementation of this new act may require diligent planning with the help of a tax attorney, prior to the 2018 Tax year.
+The implementation of this new act may require diligent planning with the help of a tax attorney.